-If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+Annual Action Plan 2021 If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan

-NCALL Research and Habitat for Humanity will be submitting a joint application to Delaware State Housing Authority for Strong Neighborhoods Housing Funds in March 2019.
-The application will request \$1 million to build 20 new affordable homes in the downtown Restoring Central Dover area.
+NCALL Research and Habitat for Humanity submitted a joint application to Delaware State Housing Authority for Strong Neighborhoods Housing Funds in March 2019.
+The organizations received \$1 million to build 20 new affordable homes in the downtown Restoring Central Dover area.